 Jojo’s Bizarre Adventures (2017): just a few scenes as Yukako in this Takashi Miike movie.
 With a long mane of black hair, Nana Komatsu is visually stunning and her poses enigmatic enough.

 Tadaima (2013): In fact, Nana Komatsu had a leading role in this touching story of a teenage girl who goes back to the place where the tsunami (March 11, 2011) took away her home and family.
 However it was just a short film, with a runtime of about 27’.
-Released in 2013 and issued on a now hard-to-find DVD in 2016, it is really worth a watch.
+Released in 2013 and hard to find at some point, the DVD is now available again from the Director’s Store.
 Nana Komatsu fans will surely enjoy watching her debut to find out that some of her acting characteristics were already there.
-More details: Tadaima Short Film.
+More details: Tadaima Short Film. ⭐